david-yz-liu/memory-viz/docs/docs/02-entity_specification.md

 ---
-title: MemoryViz Entity Specification
+title: Entity Specification
 ---

-# MemoryViz Entity Specification
+# Entity Specification

 > :warning: Dark mode may make example images harder to see.